 Students serve alongside health care and first responders while participating in mock critical incident training, practice self-defense, learn to process a crime scene, and participate in a mock court trial.
 CPR, Certified Emergency Response Team (CERT), and Incident Command System (ICS) certifications in addition to English and college credit are available.
-Related careers include, but are not limited to, law enforcement, corrections, fire, EMT, and homeland security.
+Related careers include, but are not limited to, law enforcement, courts, corrections, fire, EMT, and homeland security.

 Download the Criminal Justice brochure.

 Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Grand Rapids Community College, Kirtland Community College, Mid Michigan Community College, and Muskegon Community College.
 For information on how to earn articulated credit contact Lindsay Pulsipher at the CTC.

 Students who successfully complete this course may earn direct credit to Muskegon Community College.
 Our direct credit flier has a list of all participating classes.

 Enjoy this tour of the Criminal Justice classroom featuring a large lecture area where students learn from guest speakers from law enforcement, fire, EMT, and the armed services.
 The far side of the room is left open to allow students space to practice handcuffing, take downs, crowd control, and physical fitness activities.

 Bio: Mrs. Reynolds has a Master's Degree from Western Michigan University.
 She is also retired from the Wyoming Police Department.
 In her free time, she enjoys kayaking and spending time with her family and outdoors.

 Parapro: Mark Lewis